 In order to avoid eviction, you must actually pay, or attempt to hand the money to the landlord.
 Promising to pay at a future time is not good enough unless the landlord agrees to wait for the money.
 If the landlord agrees to wait, make sure you get an agreement in writing from your landlord.

 I broke a condition of the lease, can the landlord evict me?

 Maybe.
 If you have broken a condition of the lease, you will most likely receive a ten-day demand for compliance notice that will allow you to correct (cure) the problem within ten days.
 If you correct the problem within ten days, you will not be evicted.

 There are some types of homes where you have less than ten days to correct the problem.
-If a landlord owns five or less single family homes, and your lease says that the ten day period does not apply, then you have only has to give you five days to correct the problem.
+If a landlord owns five or less single-family homes, and your lease says that the ten day period does not apply, then they only have to give you five days to correct the problem.
 If your employer or a partner of your employer provides your housing, then the landlord only has to give you three days to correct the problem.

 However, if you have broken the same condition of the lease more than once, you may not have another chance to correct (cure) the problem and you will have to leave in ten days or your landlord can start an eviction case.

 What is the eviction procedure for tenants with a written lease?

 The landlord must give a written ten-day demand notice.
 This notice must be given to the tenant personally, posted on the door, mailed, or given to someone in the household over 15 years old.